 IQAS is a service that will assess your foreign educational credentials and provide information on how your credential would compare to an educational program in Canada.

 The National Occupational Classification (NOC), developed by the federal government, classifies every job in Canada and assigns it a four-digit National Occupational Classification code.

 Your NOC code will determine your eligibility to apply to the AINP.

-Learn more and find your NOC code.
+Learn more and use the NOC tutorial to find your NOC code.